meder123/Basic-Discord-Python-Bot/README.md

 # Basic-Discord-Python-Bot
-A basic discord bot made with discord.py, it has some moderation commands, fun commands, and info commands.
+This is an old discord.py version of MedBot which I never really worked on, so i decided to make it open source.
+It has some moderation commands, fun commands, and info commands.
+Enjoy!!